 Planning for Climate Change in the National Park Service

-The NPS manages 392 national parks and 40 national heritage sites over 84 million acres throughout the states and territories of the United States.
-These managed areas span a variety of biomes and eco-regions, all of which will experience the effects of global climate change, including temperature changes, sea level rise, evaporation and precipitation alterations, changes in growing seasons, and increases in extreme weather events.
+The NPS manages 419 national parks, heritage sites, monuments, and reserves over 85 million acres throughout the states and territories of the United States.
+These managed areas span a variety of biomes and ecoregions, all of which are experiencing the effects of global climate change, including warming temperatures, sea level rise, changes in evaporation and precipitation rates, shifts in growing seasons, and increases in extreme weather event frequency and intensity.
 The NPS has created a series of initiatives to respond to climate change.

 - Utilize adaptive management and scenario planning to integrate climate change into NPS planning (e.g., scenario planning case studies were developed for Joshua Tree National Park and Kaloko-Honokōhau National Historical Park at a 2007 workshop; see related case studies)

 - Promote resilience, restoration, conservation, and preservation of natural resources in park management practices

 - Develop strategies that preserve cultural resources that are vulnerable to climate change

 - Require vulnerability assessments for funding decisions

 The NPS and U.S. Geological Survey have completed sea level rise vulnerability assessments for 23 park units since 2001.
 These assessments are being used to inform long-term management decisions and to assess long-term threats to natural and cultural resources.
 Additional assessments have been completed by Western Carolina University and the University of Colorado.
 The NPS also developed the Coastal Adaptation Strategies Handbook and a companion compendium of 24 case studies.